-START is currently accepting applications for Spring 2018.
-The application form will be open until Sunday, November 5, 2017 11:59pm.
+START is currently accepting applications for Spring 2019.
+The spring application form will be open until Sunday, November 11th, 2018 at 11:59pm.
+However some projects for the spring semester have an earlier application deadline of Sunday, October 28th, 2018 at 11:59pm.
 Late, incomplete, or applications not submitted correctly will not be considered.
 To access the application: click here.

 - Applicants must pay close attention to the requirements of each internship they are applying for, including attendance to team meetings and minimum time commitment.
 Inability to attend compulsory meetings or work the minimum required hours will result in the revocation of any offer made.

 - Address your cover letter to the internship supervisor of your first choice project.